scalazone/content/topics/foundations/environment.md

 A build tool is a program, like `scalac`, but which performs a number of other high-level activities as well as compilation.
 These include:
-- orchestrating multi-step compilations, where some parts of the software should be compiled _after_ others
+- orchestrating multi-stage compilations, where some parts of the software should be compiled _after_ others
 - resolving and managing dependencies on other third-party libraries
-- incremental compilation, for compiling only the parts of the software which have changed
+- incremental compilation, for compiling only the parts of the source code which have changed since the previous compilation
 - sharing and publishing software for so other developers can use it.

 While using the `scalac` program can remove a lot of uncertainty about compilation—it does _nothing_ more than